prashantpawar/sol-unit/README.md

 The tests are run in a controlled environment, using extremely high gas-limit and a standard account with an extreme amount of Ether.
 More blockchain/VM settings will become available with time, along with extra analysis tools.

-**NOTE**: Static coverage analysis (parsing syntax trees) was been removed in `0.3` to be replaced with runtime analysis at some later date.
+**NOTE**: Static coverage analysis (parsing syntax trees) was removed in `0.3` to be replaced with runtime analysis at some later date.

 ## Installation and Usage